davidbarone/parser/README.md

 ## Grammar
 A grammar is used to define the language for the parser.
 This grammar can be created in 2 ways:
 - Creating an enumeration of `ProductionRule` objects
-- Creating a grammar vaguely similar to BNF/EBNF
+- Creating a grammar using 'BNF-ish' syntax

 ### Using Production Rules for Grammar
 A grammar looks something like this:
 ```
 var grammar = new List<ProductionRule>
 {